 1837 June 17th Richard Son of Richard and Mary Sampson East Worlington Husbandman

-By then, Richard and the younger children were living in Cheldon, a little further west.
-Holes stands just east of the crossroads in the little village, on the north side of the road that leads to the Worlingtons and Witheridge.
+In the 1841 census, Richard and the children are living at Holes.
+This stands just east of the crossroads in the little village, on the north side of the road that leads to the Worlingtons and Witheridge.
 They share the house with Richard’s sister, Anne Price, and her family.

 Samuel Price had come down in the world.
 At least three previous generations of Samuel Prices in East Worlington had been churchwardens, Overseers of the Poor, and ratepayers of Rull, Hilldown and Odislake.
 In 1782 the sum of twenty shillings was distributed to the poor of East Worlington parish by Mr Samuel Price, according to the will of his late grandfather.
 But this Samuel, like Richard, is an agricultural labourer.

 Richard’s frequent moves from village to village suggests that he did not have secure employment but hired himself out at yearly fairs.